p-nordmann/lazymark/README.md

 # Lazymark
-Version control is great, but sometimes I get too lazy to use git.
+Version control is great, but sometimes I am too lazy to use git.